Automation Workshop FAQ—simple answers to complex questions.

 - Syntax of UNC path:

-Mapped drives are created on a per-user basis.
-Each user can have a different network resource mapped to the same drive letter.
-With User Account Control (UAC) enabled a user can access two different sets of drives, one is shown if the user has administrator privileges and completely different one if the user has not.
+By default, mapped drives are created on a per-user basis.
+Each user can have one or more different network resources mapped to the same drive letter.
+With the User Account Control (UAC) enabled a user can access two different sets of drives, one is shown if the user has administrator privileges (elevated process) and completely different one if the user has not.

 Thus, when creating a Task in Automation Workshop, it is important to keep in mind which user has what resources mapped to what drive letters.
-To keep things as simple as possible, a much better idea is to use UNC path instead of mapped drives.
+To keep things as simple as possible, a much better idea is to use UNC paths instead of mapped drives.
 Use

 \\SERVER\share\ as parameter when configuring Triggers and Actions.